taotien/termux-scipts/README.md

 ## croc.sh

-Uses @schollz's great `croc` tool to download files to `~/storage/downloads/croc` with predetermined or user-input code.
+Uses @schollz's great `croc` tool to send files to `~/storage/downloads/croc` with predetermined or user-input code.